louiswol94/pmpro-multiple-currencies/readme.txt

 This plugin allows you to add multiple currencies to the Paid Memberships Pro plugin.
 This will enable you to specify a different currency per membership level, or it will just use the default currency setting if left empty.

-Please note: this will update the currency on the following pages:
+Please note:
-* Membership Levels page
-* Membership Confirmation page
-* Membership Invoice page
-* Checkout page
-* Admin membership Levels page
-* Admin Level settings page
-* Admin Order & Reports page
-* Customer Account & Invoice history
-* Emails

-Please note: this is not an official add on from the PMPro team.
+- This is not an official add on from the PMPro team.
+- Feel free to let us know if there are any outstanding pages.

 Credit: Plugin was inspired by this gist https://gist.github.com/strangerstudios/8806443